vimeo/psalm/docs/annotating_code/templated_annotations.md

 ## `@param class-string<T>`

-Psalm also allows you to parameterise class types
+Psalm also allows you to parameterize class types

 ```php
 <?php